RWA & Private Credit

 Step 1: Asset Origination

-A real-world borrower — say, a freight company in Africa, a real estate developer in the U.S., or a fintech company in Southeast Asia — needs capital.
-In traditional finance, they would approach a bank or private credit fund.
-In RWA lending, they approach a DeFi protocol or an asset originator connected to one.
+A real-world borrower needs capital — maybe a freight company in Africa, a real estate developer in Texas, or a fintech in Southeast Asia.
+Instead of approaching a traditional bank, they connect with a DeFi protocol or an asset originator that works with one.

 Step 2: Underwriting and Due Diligence

 This is typically handled by asset originators — specialized entities that source deals, perform due diligence, and structure loans.
-They serve as the bridge between real-world borrowers and DeFi capital.
+They're essentially the bridge between real-world borrowers and DeFi capital.

 Step 3: Tokenization